EoinStankard/pands-problem-set/README.md

 ##How to download this repository
 1. Go To Github
-2. click the download button
+2. Click the download button or Clone
+3. To clone- Open the command prompt in the desired destionation of the Repo, Get the Repository HTTP address and type the following in the command line
+    A. git clone "Address"

 ##How to run the code
 1. Make sure Python is installed
 2. Go to the location of the python scripts and open a command window